-A few years ago, a friend sent me the cover story from Atlantic magazine, an article called “The Secret Shame of Middle Class Americans.”
-The underlying premise of this excellent article is that most people in the U.S., even if a person considers themself a middle-class wage earner, most could not come up with $400 immediately if an emergency struck.
+A few years ago, a friend sent me the cover story from Atlantic magazine, an article called “The Secret Shame of Middle Class Americans.” a key point in his excellent article is that most people in the U.S., even those who consider themselves a middle-class wage earner, could not come up with $400 immediately if an emergency struck.

 For writers, I.T professionals, photographers, web designers and others who can finnagle it, Mexico is a place to work, save money and live an adventure.
-Moving to Mexico has enabled hundreds of thousands of Americans and Canadians to retire at the normal age, 55 or so, when people used to be able to retire.
+For others, moving to Mexico has enabled hundreds of thousands to retire at the normal age, 55 or so, when people used to be able to retire.

 According to the Trinity Study, at age 25 you could save enough for retirement if you saved 20% of your salary for 37 years at a salary of $70,000.
 Who wouldn’t give up before they began knowing they going to need $1,750,000 to retire based on a salary of $70,000 year to be certain of never having to work again?
-By the time they took out that 20% for retirement savings, another 20% for taxes, they'd have to live on $41,300 for 37 years.
-And how long does it take for some to get to $70,000 a year?
+By the time they took out that 20% for retirement savings, another 20% for taxes on their $70,000/year salary, they'd have to live on $41,300 for 37 years.

 Now let's say you don't believe you will really need $1,750,000 to retire.
-These high savings calculations are usually based on your living on interest income and never spending down your capital.
-Financial planners like you to position yourself for living basically forever and assume that you want leave all that principal to heirs.
 We all know people with less than $1,750,000 who seem to be doing fine in retirement, between social security, pensions and perhaps a house that is paid for.

 If you read up on the anticipated rising cost of healthcare however, you will learn that a 65 year-old couple will need the estimated $317,000 savings beyond the income they live on to pay for health care costs not covered by Medicare.
 That is a development no one was expecting when they began planning for retirement decades ago.
-Social security was to provide income, not supplement Medicare.
+Social security was to provide income for living expense, not supplement Medicare.

 In light of those statistics, expats in Mexico shake their head in wonder that so many people still think that the idea of cutting bait and moving to Mexico is crazy.
 The cost of a very good health insurance policy here, if you get on the plan while you're still healthy and under 64 is less than $1,800 a year.